Xiaohan-Chen/transfer-learning-fault-diagnosis-pytorch/README.md

 ---
 ## :handbag: 3.
 Datasets
-Download the bearing dataset from [CWRU Bearing Dataset Centre](https://engineering.case.edu/bearingdatacenter/48k-drive-end-bearing-fault-data) and place the `.mat' files in the `./dataset' folder according to the following structure:
+Download the bearing dataset from [CWRU Bearing Dataset Centre](https://engineering.case.edu/bearingdatacenter/48k-drive-end-bearing-fault-data) and place the `.mat` files in the `./dataset` folder according to the following structure:
 ```
 dataset/
   └── CWRU/